chaffin/ISSEP/docs/domain-1/task-1.2.md

 1.2.1 Align security risk management with enterprise risk management

-In the article "Aligning Information Security With Enterprise Risk Management Using ISO/IEC 27001:2013", Vimal Mani, CISA, CICA  povides a three (3) page overview of the [ISO]/IEC 27001:2013 Standard
+In the article **Aligning Information Security With Enterprise Risk Management Using ISO/IEC 27001:2013**, Vimal Mani, CISA, CICA  povides a three (3) page [overview][ISO] of the ISO/IEC 27001:2013 Standard

 - Changes introduced in risk assessment
 -  Introduction of risk ownership